Im-not-a-banana/Mana-Rune/README.md

   5) All art in the texture pack is also done by me using Pixleorama, which is a great and free pixelated art software.
   6) The instalation process is a bit complicated.
 Unfortunately, there are no easier ways to do this.

+To download the files, click 'View Raw' (I think.
+This is my forst time using github so sorry if i am wrong).

 Instilation for the Datapack:
   1) Go to create a new world, then click 'More' and then 'Datapacks'.
   2) Once you are here, click 'Open Pack Folder' and then drag and drop the 'Mana Rune Datapack.zip' folder here.